SydAsif/SydAsif.github.io/_posts/misc/2022-06-05-git-github.md

 cat ~/.ssh/id_rsa.pub
 ```

-After copying, go to GitHub, in the upper right-hand corner click on the picture of your proﬁle and select “Settings” in the drop-down list.
+After copying, go to GitHub, in the upper right-hand corner click on the picture of your pro-ﬁle and select “Settings” in the drop-down list.
 In list on the left, select “SSH and GPG keys”.
 Then press “New SSH key” and in, “Title” ﬁeld write key name (for example “my_laptop”) and in ﬁeld “Key” insert the content that was copied from ﬁle ~/. ssh/id_rsa.pub.

 To check if everything has been successful, try executing the command ```ssh -T git@Github.com```.